hkjj293/intern-tech-challenge/README.md

 # intern-tech-challenge
-Lalamove intern tech challenge\nby Kwan Nok Chris, Hui
+Lalamove intern tech challenge by Kwan Nok Chris, Hui

 In this challenge, I have modified the main(), LastestVersion(), created a function called showError() and added some test cases in order to fullfill the requirement.